Be proud of yourself. It's been a long journey of ups and downs, but somehow you've managed to make it this far.

 It's because when people only view success as based on natural aptitude, they're more likely to quit after failures.
 When people view success as a process of trial and error, people are more likely to keep trying after failure until they succeed.

-Be encouraged to figure out what you did wrong, and continue improving, so you can not only be proud of yourself for trying but perhaps eventually be proud of yourself for succeeding too.
+Be encouraged to figure out what you did wrong, and continue improving, so you can not only feel proud of yourself for trying but perhaps eventually feel proud for succeeding too.

-2. Be proud of yourself for how far you’ve come
+3. Be proud of how far you've come

 As I mentioned at the beginning of this post, somehow you've managed to make this far.
 Think about all the obstacles you had to overcome.